m4b/rdr/README.md

 It should output something like: `ELF X86_64 DYN @ 0x20920`.
 Which is boring.

-You can pass it various flags, `-e` for printing the exports found in the binary (see this post on [ELF exports](http://www.m4b.io/elf/export/binary/analysis/2015/05/25/what-is-an-elf-export.html#conclusion) for what I'm counting as an "export"), `-i` for imports, etc.
+You can pass it various flags, `-e` for printing the exports found in the binary (see this post on [ELF exports](http://www.m4b.io/elf/export/binary/analysis/2015/05/25/what-is-an-elf-export.html#conclusion) for what I'm counting as an "export"), `-i` for imports, etc.  For mach-o binaries, exporthood and importhood are clearly defined, so blog posts detailing this aren't necessary.

 Some examples: